 Want to find out more about this charming, small Rhode Island town?
 Check out my feature story on Warren right here

-Attention Small Rhode Island Businesses: Would you like to permanently be featured on VisitingNewEngland and part of continuous social media campaigns through a detailed sponsored post story?
+Attention Small Businesses in Warren, Rhode Island: Would you like to permanently be featured on VisitingNewEngland and part of continuous social media campaigns through a detailed sponsored post story?
 Check out my Small Businesses in New England Corner, and contact me if you’d like to be part of this exciting, growing community at VisitingNewEngland.
 Sample local story: The Abbey in Providence.